TechnologyClassroom/SetupNotes/os/ESXi.md

 IMPORTANT NOTE: Use [Proxmox](https://www.proxmox.com/en/) instead of ESXi.

+Reasons to use Proxmox instead of ESXi:

+* Proxmox is based on the community-run Debian distribution.
+* Proxmox seems to generally do things the correct way.
+* Hardware compatibility is better with Proxmox.
+* Proxmox can optionally use Ceph storage.
+* No account is required to download and use Proxmox.
+* There is no downside.
+Use Proxmox instead of ESXi.

+Reasons to use ESXi instead of Proxmox:

+* Your work refuses to use anything other than ESXi.

 ESXi (VMware vSphere Hypervisor) uses the proprietary vmkernel.

-Some of my clients use ESXi so I have started teaching myself.
-I am not interested in this subject so I will only focus on installation and initial configuration because of VMware's proprietary nature and [this](https://sfconservancy.org/copyleft-compliance/vmware-lawsuit-faq.html), [this](http://www.zdnet.com/article/vmware-sued-for-failure-to-comply-with-linuxs-license/),
+Some of my former clients used ESXi so I had started teaching myself.
+I am not interested in this subject so Ionly focus on installation and initial configuration because of VMware's proprietary nature and [this](https://sfconservancy.org/copyleft-compliance/vmware-lawsuit-faq.html), [this](http://www.zdnet.com/article/vmware-sued-for-failure-to-comply-with-linuxs-license/),